To honour my story and our becoming

 Because speaking English was, for a while, a successful strategy for me to avoid going into dissociation, from zooming out when facing some earlier traumas, giving me the distance I needed to approach them, and to keep engaging in what has become a very long, challenging, transforming, amazing compassionately healing process.

 And because when I write in English, the absence of cultural, national references, my ignorance of so many grammar’s subtleties and words, make me acutely aware of my limits, even though I am learning and progressing on a daily base.
-As a result of the recognition of those limits, of the fact that I will never completely master, once and for all, a language, or life, it has created a certain type of silence within.
-A certain type of peace that enable me to observe, play with, integrate and evolve through the process.
+As a result of the recognition of those limits, of the fact that I will never completely master, once and for all, a language, or life, it has created a certain type of quietness within.
+A certain type of spaciousness that enables me to observe, play with, integrate and evolve through the process.
+That enables me to better listen, hear, see all those I know so little about.
+That enables me to sincerely realize that I know what I know; I know what I don’t know; and I don’t know that I don’t know; which make a huge difference now on how I relate, interact and care for people, all sentient beings, the planet included and Life.

-And because finally, I am so grateful that speaking English had allowed me to be part of a larger conversation, with my partners in crime – friends, colleagues, fellow students, teachers, of Chinese, Hebrew, Spanish, Dutch or whatever their first language is – and bring to the table the amazing beauty and richness of my own story, my own culture, as a contribution to the bio-diversity of our consciousness.
+And because finally, I am so grateful that speaking English had allowed me to be part of a larger conversation, with my partners in crime – friends, peers, mentors, from all gender, race, class, religion, age, disability – and bring to the table the amazing beauty and richness of my own story and culture as a contribution to the bio-diversity of our consciousness.